IBM/ibmi-oss-docs/odbc/installation.md

 On macOS, you will need unixODBC as your ODBC driver manager.
-Many macOS ODBC programs use another driver manager called **iodbc**, but *the IBM i ODBC driver will not work with iodbc*. unixODBC is available on `homebrew`, and can be installed running the following command:
+Many macOS ODBC programs use another driver manager called **iodbc**, but *the IBM i ODBC driver will not work with iodbc*. unixODBC is available from [Homebrew](https://brew.sh), and can be installed running the following
+command:

 ```shell
 brew install unixodbc